DictumMortuum/rpg/content/dnd/paladin/_index.md

 Do note that you need to be consious to use this, but the same isn't required for your teammates.
 So, should you need to help a fallen teammate, position yourself close to him.

+Buffing spells that are particularly useful as usually marked as duration: concentration.
+However, while a character is concentrating on a spell, they need to roll a saving throw every time they receive damage, otherwise the spell is lost.
+The DC equals to 10 or half the damage they take, whichever is higher.
+Considering that {{< feature "aura of protection" >}} boosts the saving throws of a friendly creature, this helps characters that cast buffing spells a lot and pretty much everyone has one of these, e.g. {{< spell hex >}}, {{< spell "hunter's mark" >}} or even {{< spell bless >}}.

 ## aura of courage

+At level 10, the paladin and his teammates cannot be frightened.
+Frightened is a condition that according to {{< book "player's handbook" >}}:

+> A frightened creature has disadvantage on ability checks and attack rolls while the source of its fear is within line of sight.
+The creature can't willingly move closer to the source of its fear.

+Even if this won't come into play that often, the ability have a straight up immunity to a condition and in an aura to boot, is useful.

+## improved divine smite

+It's a bonus die of radiant damage whenever the paladin hits a target, regardless if {{< feature "divine smite" >}} was used or not.

+The point here is that it's usable more than once each round, assuming additional attacks from {{< feature "extra attack" >}} for instance.
+Compared to other similar abilities, this is much better, because, for instance the {{< feature "divine strike" >}} that some of the cleric domains give are usable only once per round.

+Remember to use this ability whenever there's an opportunity attack, {{< feature "extra attack" >}}, {{< feat "polearm master" >}} etc.

 # feats